A thread pool executes one or more functions asynchronously.

 Whether a job was canceled.

-Runs the given function asynchronously, or queues it for later if all threads are busy.
+Runs the given function asynchronously, or queues it for later if no more threads are available.

 Parameters: